-The first part of this chapter examines the difference between mobilizing support for climate action and focusing on long-term organizational development and membership building.
+The first part of the chapter examines the difference between mobilizing support for climate action versus a heavier focus on long term organizational development and membership building.
 It explores the role of direct action and public education.
-It provides basic information on how to organize climate groups and develop and implement campaign plans.
+It provides basic information about how to organize climate groups and developing and implementing campaign plans.

-I became a full-time activist in the spring semester of my first year at college, co-founding the Ralph Nader inspired Public Interest Research Group (PIRG), first at my college (RPI - Rensselaer Polytechnic Institute), then statewide in New York, and finally as the first chair of national PIRG in 1977.
-By the time I graduated from law school, the limitations of the legislative process had become all too clear to me.
+I became a full-time activist in the spring semester of my first year at college, cofounding the Ralph Nader inspired PIRG first at my college, then statewide in NY, and finally as the first chair of national PIRG in 1977.
+By the time I graduated from law school, the limitations of the legislative process had become all too clear.

-Politicians throughout human history have been dealmakers that the wealthy and powerful utilize to further enrich themselves.
-There is a reason why politicians are held in such low regard by the public (though people tend to like the local ones they personally know).
+Lawmakers throughout the history of human civilization are dealmakers that the wealthy and powerful utilize to further enrich themselves.
+There is a reason why politicians are held in such low regard by the public (though people tend to like the local ones they personally know, as one gets elected by having the ability to make everyone feel they are your friend).
 Money is the universal language of politicians.
-My work with the PIRGs convinced me of the need for outside community organizing to make change.
+My work with the PIRGs convinced me of the need for outside community organizing to accomplish the necessary changes.

-After law school, I hitchhiked to Texas to become a community organizer for the Association of Community Organizations for Reform Now (ACORN), an outgrowth of the National Welfare Rights Organizations that followed the organizing strategies of Saul Alinksy.

-Throughout my activist career I have employed the lessons I learnt from PIRG and ACORN.
+After law school, I hitchhiked to Texas to become a community organizer for ACORN (Association of Community Organizations for Reform Now), an outgrowth of the National Welfare Rights Organizations that followed the organizing strategies of Saul Alinksy.
+Throughout my activist career I have employed the lessons I learnt from NYPIRG and ACORN.

 Power concedes nothing without a demand.
-As abolitionist and freed slave Frederick Douglass wrote on the eve of the Civil War, "If there is no struggle there is no progress.
+As abolitionist and freed slave Fredrick Douglass wrote on the eve of the civil war, "If there is no struggle there is no progress.
 Those who profess to favor freedom and yet deprecate agitation are men who want crops without plowing up the ground; they want rain without thunder and lightning.
 They want the ocean without the awful roar of its many waters....
 If we ever get free from the oppressions and wrongs heaped upon us, we must pay for their removal.
-We must do this by labor, by suffering, by sacrifice, and if needs be, by our lives and the lives of others."726
+We must do this by labor, by suffering, by sacrifice, and if needs be, by our lives and the lives of others."696 have far more power to make critical decisions than they presently have.

-Power is central to the debate over whether it is better to focus on organizing or mobilizing.
-Community organizers understand that the level of changes needed will require their members to have far more power to make critical decisions than they presently have.
 They focus on a long-term strategy to build that power, rather than just on winning the next issue.

+Power is central to the debate over the role of organizing vs. mobilizing.
+Community organizers understand that the level of changes needed will require their members to